cseanburns/electronic_resource_mgmt/src/02-desperately-seeking-erm-librarian.md

 In essence, think about where you see yourself in these advertisements and how they impact you.

-Although you may be only learning about these technologies in the abstract, it might be the case that most of you haven't had a chance to learn the electronic resource back ends.
-That doesn't disqualify you from attempts to start reflecting on this part of librarianship.
+Although it might be the case that most of you haven't had a chance to learn electronic resource back ends, that doesn't disqualify you from attempts to start reflecting on this part of librarianship.
 As library users of these technologies, you have gathered enough abstract and practical knowledge